Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 I don't think that this can be used as an attack vector since the meaning tends to get quite lost but maybe the arrangement of tokens or a not-so-far alternative prompt could bypass some filters.
 I do not recommand such use of course.

 Really just wondering about what is the possible extend of such concept.

-# Q and A:

-- Which are the best settings?
-I don't know.
-Maybe the soapy cat example.
-- I like what you've done so much and/or I want to complain about something: [I have yet to buy myself a pack of chewing-gums from contributions so here is my Patreon](https://www.patreon.com/extraltodeus)!
-- You're taking too long for that PR that I've made: Guilty, I don't check github's notification too often.
-If you're in a hurry and/or want to push a lot of things I won't be mad to see you fork my repository at all.
-Be my guest! <3